LooksRare/sdk-v2/guides/collectionOrder.md

 :warning: These code snippets are just examples and the data should never be used as is :warning:

-# How to create a maker ask order
+# How to create a collection order (maker bid with collection strategy)

+A collection order is just a maker bid order using the `collection strategy`.

 ```ts
 import { ethers } from "ethers";